aaabulafiaaa/scielobr_xml2pdf/README.md

 Unfortunately I'll have to use PHP's "OO" to implement this sice it'd be easier to implement fpdf to it and organize; i'm simply translating Scielo schema into PHP to be able to handle those files; an issue i found is that many indexed journals do not follow scielo's standards, so that's a deal breaker, but i'll do it following the documentation and see where it leads me; organizing the article in a class will give me the ability to change how the file is parsed (ie different tags) so i wouldn't be the only person capable of using it without reading the whole specs.

 I'm thinking about using JSON for the internal use of data, but i'm still not sure.

+# Technical details
+You can see there are two different XML files: one is a XML i got from a random journal indexed by Scielo, and the other (artigo2.xml) is taken directly from Scielo publish schema's examples.
+It's not hard to see both files are different and still indexable either way :p standards such as these suck.